Head of Programme: Pasi Penttinen acting in the absence of Prof Angus Nicoll

 - Animal influenzas;

-as well as other respiratory viruses and related areas such as surveillance, pandemic preparedness & response, prevention, virology and laboratory issues, influenza vaccination and use of antivirals for public health purposes.
+Other respiratory viruses are also covered, as are related areas such as surveillance, pandemic preparedness & response, prevention, virology and laboratory issues, influenza vaccination and use of antivirals for public health purposes.

-The programme works within ECDC's matrix structure by drawing on different areas of expertise from ECDC itself, including:
+The programme works within ECDC's matrix structure by drawing on different areas of expertise from within ECDC, including:

 - Surveillance, virology and epidemiology;